Macarius of Jerusalem: Macarius and the Holy Sites

 Theophanes (d.
 818) in his Chronography makes Constantine, at the end of the Council of Nicæa, order Macarius to search for the sites of the Resurrection and the Passion, and the True Cross.
 It is likely that this is what happened, for excavations were begun very soon after the council, and, it would seem under the superintendence of Macarius.

 The huge mound and stonework with the temple of Venus on the top, which in the time of Hadrian had been piled up over the Holy Sepulchre, were demolished, and "when the original surface of the ground appeared, forthwith, contrary to all expectation, the hallowed monument of our Saviour's Resurrection was discovered".
 On hearing the news Constantine wrote to Macarius giving lavish orders for the erection of a church on the site.
 Later on, he wrote another letter "To Macarius and the rest of the Bishops of Palestine" ordering a church to be built at Mambre, which also had been defiled by a pagan shrine.
 Eusebius, though he gives the superscription as above, speaks of this letter as "addressed to me", thinking, perhaps of his metropolitan dignity (Vit.
 Const., III, 51-53).
 Churches were also built on the sites of the Nativity and Ascension.

 Veneration

-Macarius is recognised as a saint within the Orthodox and Catholic traditions.
+Macarius is recognised as a saint within the Orthodox and Roman Catholic traditions.
 Relics of Saint Macarius, including his skull, are located in Saint Anthony's Chapel (Pittsburgh, Pennsylvania).

 St. Macarius' feast day is commemorated on March 10.